HimmelKreis4865/SuperVanish/README.md

 Command | Permission | Description
 -|-|-
-/sv | sv.use.self, sv.use, sv.admin | Go / leave vanish mode
+/sv | sv.self, sv.use, sv.admin | Go / leave vanish mode
 /sv <player> | sv.use, sv.admin | Change player's visiblity

 If you want to see other players that are in vanish, you need `sv.see`